Seasick Steve: Personal life

 Wold has five adult sons, and has married twice, marrying his second wife in the early 1980s.
 Wold has said that he has problems putting down roots in one place, and he and his wife have lived in 59 houses to date, including Norway and the United Kingdom.

 Wold's son Didrik is an illustrator, and has designed his father's album artwork, merchandise, print ads, and websites.
 His youngest son, Paul Martin Wold, played drums on Dog House Music and first made a guest appearance with him on percussion at the Astoria in January 2008.
 He has since performed with Wold frequently, playing washboard, shakers, tambourine, floor tom and occasionally guitar.
 He also works as Steve's guitar tech.
-Paul Martin Wold, aka "Wishful Thinking", released his debut album A Waste of Time Well Spent on 2 November 2009, and showcased a selection from the album whilst touring the UK with his father.
+Paul Martin Wold, aka "Wishful Thinking", released his debut album A Waste of Time Well Spent on 2 November 2009, and showcased a selection from the album while touring the UK with his father.